ShagunDwivedi/TrackOnToo/README.md

 * Secure Login Using JWT
 * Tracker Management using APIs
 * Export a Tracker as a CSV (Asynchronous Task)
+* Export Logs as a CSV (Asynchronous Task)
 * Log into Tracker
-* Daily Scheduled Reminders
+* Daily Scheduled Reminders as mails
+* Sends Monthly Progress Report as mails

 ## To-Do's

-* Add feature to import a CSV to create tracker
-* Add Jinja Template to Mails
 * Send Monthly Progress Report as PDF
+* Add Import Option for Trackers and Logs
 * Improve UI / Add Animations for Tracker Review